 Vacation Rentals

 Vacation rentals (VRs) are also called short-term rentals (STRs) and vacation home rentals (VHRs) in the US and Canada.
-In Europe, they’re known as villa rental or villa holiday.
-Basically, they are furnished residences for rent, such as one’s house or apartment.
+In Europe, they’re known as villa rentals or villa holidays.
+They are furnished residences for rent, such as one’s house or apartment.

-As soon as countries implemented anti-Covid restrictions, the only possible type of travel that people could undertake was domestic travel.
-Logically, a lot of travelers chose this type of accommodation.
-The risk of getting or spreading the virus is minimum considering that the rental is isolated from others.
+As soon as countries implemented anti-COVID restrictions, the only type of travel people could undertake was domestic travel.
+Logically, many travelers choose this type of accommodation.
+The risk of getting or spreading the virus is minimal, considering the rental is isolated from others.
 Families and friends could still enjoy their stay together without getting in contact with other people.

 According to a study by STR and AirDNA, while the average RevPAR was down by 65% for hotels in June 2020, it was only down by only 5% for short-term rentals in the same month.